 As also found in the survey responses (Figure 1), interviewees and focus group participants rarely cited access to social security as a primary motivation for migration within the EU.
-The exceptions to this were a few highly-skilled migrants who could be characterised as having experienced greater precarity in their countries of previous residence.
+The exceptions to this were a few highly-skilled migrants who could be characterised as having experienced greater precarity in their countries of previous residence and a couple of asylum seekers who migrated from other EU countries to Germany.
 For example, an internationally-mobile, highly-skilled worker from Ukraine who, following the political and economic turmoil in Ukraine, decided to settle indefinitely in the EU, paid special attention to the social security and pension systems in the different EU countries to which she could migrate.
 Similarly, a high-skilled Swedish migrant chose to return to Sweden for the security that she was aware that she lacked in other EU countries: